cookies-xor-cream/HugoTest/content/posts/poetry/testing/something_at_the_bottom.md

 The Malaise Beat The Sarcasm.

-I should've known by the strength of it,
-That there was something at the bottom,
-Some azeotropic mixed solution,
-That didn't taste a league too rotten.
+I should've known by the strength of it, that there was something at the bottom, some azeotropic mixed solution, that didn't taste a league too rotten.

-From "should've" to "did it" to promptly gone, Upchucking one-word's length of swan song's calm,
+From *"should've"* to *"did it"* to *promptly gone*, upchucking one-word's length of swan song's calm,
-I was once removed from under-hoof,
-But try to find me now, I'm twice removed.
+I was once removed from under-hoof, but try to find me now, I'm twice removed.

 Coz I'm not staying,
-And I'm not talking,
+and I'm not talking,
-Know that I'm already
+know that I'm already
-Halfway home.
+halfway home.

 You can mumble,
-You can stumble,
+you can stumble,
-And you can try your
+and you can try your
-Best to groan.
+best to groan.

-This house is glass,
+But this house is glass,
-And we have stones,
+and we have stones,
-And that's why right now I'm
+and I'm already
-Halfway home.
+halfway home.